 - As the pandemic persists it is increasingly onerous for many residents to stay in their room substantially all of the time.
 It is appropriate therefore for each RCF to consider how and when social activity can safely be facilitated for residents who have no symptoms of COVID-19, who are not contacts of COVID-19 and who are not currently under transmission-based precautions. - Where social activity can be facilitated this should be organised on the basis of limiting contact to small and consistent groups of residents to the greatest extent possible.
-For example, it may possible to develop "pods" of about 4 residents who tend to talk together or enjoy a specific activity together and arrange for people in that pod to sit and interact together.
+For example, it may be possible to develop "pods" of about 4 residents who tend to talk together or enjoy a specific activity together and arrange for people in that pod to sit and interact together.
 Residents engaged in social activity should be encouraged to maintain physical distance, hand hygiene and cough etiquette with other residents and staff.
 Residents engaged in social activity should also be advised to avoid touching other people (touching hands, hugging or kissing).
-Exceptions are appropriate for couples who reside in the same RCF. - If a system of pods can be developed physical distance should particularly be maintained between individuals in different social pods. - In order to support physical distancing, mealtimes may need to be staggered so that, for example, people in the same pods eat together or meals are served in the residents' rooms.
-Consider whether it is possible to use all available communal areas to allow groups of residents in the same pod to eat their meals together while maintaining social distancing from each other and in particular from other pods. - If social interaction can be facilitated it is appropriate to use well ventilated indoor space or outdoors space where available. - Staff members should also be required to adopt social distancing measures during their break and meal times
+Exceptions are appropriate for couples who reside in the same RCF.

-- During periods when there is evidence of sustained community transmission of the virus or there is an outbreak it may be necessary to implement more restrictive social distancing rules within the RCF for example residents who need to be more careful due to their medical vulnerability may be advised to further reduce their social contact or to avoid all social contact for a period of time. - During periods when there is little or no evidence of sustained community transmission and no outbreak in the RCF, the risk associated with more social interaction is reduced.
-In that context there is less need to encourage residents to limit their interaction to their "pod" although it remains prudent to advise social distancing when practical, frequent hand hygiene and good cough etiquette.
+- If a system of pods can be developed physical distance should particularly be maintained between individuals in different social pods. - In order to support physical distancing, mealtimes may need to be staggered so that, for example, people in the same pods eat together or meals are served in the residents' rooms.
+Consider whether it is possible to use all available communal areas to allow groups of residents in the same pod to eat their meals together while maintaining social distancing from each other and in particular from other pods. - If social interaction can be facilitated it is appropriate, with due regard to the weather and comfort, to use well ventilated indoor space or outdoor space where available. - Staff members should also be required to adopt social distancing measures during their break and meal times - During periods when there is evidence of a high level of community transmission of the virus (Framework Levels 3, 4 and 5) or there is an outbreak it may be necessary to implement more restrictive social distancing rules within the RCF for example residents who need to be more careful due to their extreme vulnerability may be supported in further reducing their social contact or to avoid all contact other than with care providers for a period of time. - During periods when there is a lower level of community transmission (Framework Level 1 and 2) and no outbreak in the RCF, the risk associated with more social interaction is reduced.
+In that context, there is less need to encourage residents to limit their interaction to their "pod" although it remains prudent to advise social distancing when practical, frequent hand hygiene and good cough etiquette.